ceva-dsp/sh2-logger/README.md

 This build has been tested on Windows with Visual Studio 16 2019 (32- and 64-bit targets) and on x86-64 and ARM Linux with gcc 9.3.0.

+If desired, you can use the standard `cmake --install build` target to install the resulting binary, documentation, and example configurations to `CMAKE_INSTALL_PREFIX`.
+Note that under MSVC, the build configuration is specified at build time (via the `--config` flag) rather than at configuration time (via the `CMAKE_BUILD_TYPE` variable).

 ## Running the application

 The application can be run in several modes.
 The most typical usage is